ErShubham2908/DPG-JSReact/ReadME.md

 ```

-**2. Hpisting:** Hoisting is JavaScript’s default behavior of moving declarations (variables and functions) to the top of their scope before code execution.
+**2. Hoisting:** Hoisting is JavaScript’s default behavior of moving declarations (variables and functions) to the top of their scope before code execution.
 - Only declarations are hoisted, not initializations.
 - **Note:** let and const are not hoisted the same way:
 ```